Best trucking business funding

 What is the best funding for a trucking business?

 It depends on the need: equipment financing to buy a truck, working capital or an MCA for fuel and operating costs, freight factoring to bridge broker payment gaps, and term loans or SBA for fleet expansion.
-A broker matches the right one across 50+ lenders.
+A broker matches you to the right funder among those whose guidelines you meet.
 See our trucking guide.

 Can owner-operators get business funding?

 Yes — owner-operators qualify for truck financing, working capital, and freight factoring.
-Many lenders specialize in single-truck operators.
-The key is reaching the ones built for your size rather than fleet-focused lenders.
+Many funders specialize in single-truck operators.
+The key is reaching the ones built for your size rather than fleet-focused funders.

 What is freight factoring?